Acceptance of scholarship offer

 The Scholarship Agreement states the maximum Scholarship amount to be paid and the timeframe over which it will be paid, reflecting the value of study assistance corresponding to the course length and mode of study.
 The Scholarship Agreement also specifies whether internship payments will apply.

 If a successful applicant fails to meet the obligations of the Scholarship Agreement, QTAC may terminate the Scholarship Agreement.
 The Scholarship Recipient will have to return any unspent Scholarship funds.

-Scholarship recipients are required to complete a Participation Report each semester.
-This must include:
+Scholarship recipients are required to provide the following each semester: